 Per 735 ILCS 5/13-202, a burn injury victim has two years from the date the cause of action accrues to file a personal injury lawsuit.
 The accrual date, in most cases, is the date the injuries are suffered.
 Under 735 ILCS 5/13-213, a burn injury victim has two years from the date he or she became aware that his or her burn injuries were caused by a defective product to file a product liability lawsuit.
 The date at issue — in most cases — is the date burn injuries are sustained.

-However, with product liability lawsuits, the date one becomes aware that his or her burn injuries are linked to a defective product may come days, weeks, or even months after the injuries are sustained.
+However, with some liability lawsuits, the date one becomes aware that his or her burn injuries are linked to a defective product may come days, weeks, or even months after the injuries are sustained.
 In such cases, the statute of limitations begins to run at that later “discovery” date.

-When a burn injury victim’s injuries are fatal, a surviving spouse, adult child, or another legal representative may choose to file a wrongful death lawsuit.
+When burn injuries are fatal, a surviving spouse, adult child, or another legal representative may choose to file a wrongful death lawsuit.
 According to 740 ILCS 180/1, the legal representative must file the wrongful death lawsuit no more than two years after the date of the injury victim’s death, regardless of whether the lawsuit involves negligent conduct or allegedly defective products.

-No Fees Unless We Win
+No Fees Unless We Win – FREE CONSULTATION

 All burn injury victims in Illinois should consider how an Illinois Burn Injury Lawyer can significantly help increase the chances of obtaining compensation.